priyakdey/priyakdey.github.io/content/posts/auth-wragling-taming-microservices-with-adapter-pattern/index.md

 ![UML for current solution](./uml_1.webp "UML for current design. _A lot details has been removed for brevity_")

-Previously there was Enum representing **AccessLevel**, and **Role** class was a wrapper of two integers which represented the some more business access(lets call is X and Y).
+Previously Enum was representing **AccessLevel**, and the **Role** class was a wrapper of two integers that represented some more business access(let's call it X and Y).
 Each of these together and sometimes separately told us the data visibility of the user.

 ![UML post upgrade](./uml_2.webp "UML post upgrade. _A lot details has been removed for brevity_")

 Well, as we can see `accessLevel` has been renamed to `role`, which is not a string anymore.
-The `roles` has been bisected into two separate lists of `X and Y`, combination of both used to define a Role.
+The `roles` have been bisected into two separate lists of `X and Y`, the combination of both used to define a Role.
 Now this logic needs to be handled at our end to make our code BAU..!

-The answer to this is **Adapter Pattern**, which encapsulates and abstracts the internals of the underlying library, exposing custom interface for all services to work with.
+The answer to this is **Adapter Pattern**, which encapsulates and abstracts the internals of the underlying library, exposing a custom interface for all services to work with.
 This ensures that no service needs to ever change with any upgrades required in the future.

 ## What is Adapter Pattern